danielmichaels/danielms/content/blog/11-python-object-references-eli5.md

 ### Copies

-If aliases aren\'t copies then how do we copy?
+If aliases aren't copies then how do we copy?

 ```python
 orig = [10, 20, 30, [100, 200]]